rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 to software attacks, physical attacks are considered outside of the MLS threat model.

-Compromise scenarios typically consist in a software adversary, which can maintain active adaptive compromise and arbitrarily change the behavior of the client or service.
+Compromise scenarios typically consist of a software adversary, which can maintain active adaptive compromise and arbitrarily change the behavior of the client or service.